getodk/docs/src/docs-developer-guide.rst

 Proselint dependent checks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Various inbuilt functions from Proselint are used to define the tests:
+In most of the custom checks,
+a new function is written
+that calls one of the built-in proselint functions as a return value.

+All the checks use a decorator :py:func:`memoize`
+to cache the check for faster execution.

 .. py:function:: memoize

-  To cache the check for faster execution.
   Use :py:data:`@memoize` above function definition to cache the result.

+Proselint provides several functions for defining style tests:

 .. py:function:: existence_check(text, list, err, msg, ignore_case=True, \
                                  str=False, max_errors=float("inf"), offset=0, \